 Mr. Kosanke has been with MEI since 2001, starting as a construction materials testing technician and quickly advancing to a senior technician role.
 Mr. Kosanke is well versed in all aspects of residential, commercial, and major roadway construction materials testing.
 He has extensive knowledge of soils and construction materials including asphalt, various types of road base, and concrete.
 Mr. Kosanke is fluent in ASTM standards, as well as FDOT/county requirements and specifications, and holds FDOT/ACI accreditations in soils, asphalt and concrete testing.
 Mr. Kosanke coordinates construction materials testing field work and schedules field technicians for numerous projects.

 Mr. Hausey manages our drafting department on a day-to-day basis.
 He is a graduate of ITT Technical Institute and was formerly in the United States Air Force.
 Mr. Hausey is experienced in the newest version of AutoCAD.

-Ms. Osborne has been with MEI since 1995.
-She is responsible for office administration and bookkeeping.
-Ms. Osborne negotiates all of MEI's communication contracts and insurance programs.
+Ms. Winning began with MEI in 2017 as an administrative assistant.
+She is now responsible for office administration and bookkeeping.
+Ms. Winning negotiates all of MEI's communication contracts and insurance programs.